dotnet/msbuild/documentation/specs/proposed/BuildCheck-acquisition-challenge.md

 Let's recall some details of build check analyzers acquisition.
 There might be two types of the build analyzer: build-in and custom.
 The build-in analyzers are configured in the `.editorconfig` file.
 The custom analyzers are declared in the project files and also configured in the `.editorconfig` file.
 Project files are read during the first pass of the evaluation of the project.
-Given the multy-processing nature of msbuild, this might happen either on main node or on the msbuild worker node.
-When the analyzer is found, the event `BuildCheckAcquisitionEventArgs` is logged with information concerning the analyzer that is needed to be loaded.
+Given the multi-processing nature of msbuild, this might happen either on main node or on the msbuild worker node.
+When the analyzer is encountered, the event `BuildCheckAcquisitionEventArgs` is logged with information concerning the analyzer that is needed to be loaded.
 This event is forwarded by `BuildCheckForwardingLogger` through logging system via the named pipes to the main msbuild node, where it is processed by `BuildCheckConnectorLogger`.
 This requires the logging system to be configured on main and worker msbuild nodes.

 ![analyzers-acquisition](analyzers-acquisition.png)